chrisdunne/Cert.NET/README.md

 # Cert.NET
-Class Library that interacts with SSL certificates, using the System.Security.Cryptography.X509Certificates
+Class Library that interacts with SSL certificates, using System.Security.Cryptography.X509Certificates